G1xhub/rmbr-next/README.md

-# rmbr - Your Notion-like Workspace
+# rmbr - remeber it

 A modern note-taking and project management app built with Next.js.